Battle of Cibakháza: Aftermath

 Ottinger's failure did not have any serious consequences, because Windisch-Grätz was busy with something else.
 With the bulk of his army, he moved towards Gyöngyös, and during the Battle of Kápolna, he actually united with Lieutenant General Schlik's corps and defeated the Hungarian army led by Lieutenant General Henryk Dembiński.
 After the victory of 26–27 February and the less successful pursuit (the defeat in the Battle of Mezőkövesd), Windisch-Grätz halted further operations for the time being and withdrew his troops.
 By 1 March he had already decided to concentrate his forces between Cegléd and Pest to repel a possible attack from Szolnok.
 The still intact and heavily guarded bridge at Cibakháza must have reinforced his fear of a Hungarian attack.

 Although the Austrian troops were slowly retreating to the Kecskemét-Cegléd-Jászberény line, they did not make the slightest effort to cover the crossings.
 On 17 February, they had completed the construction of the bridgehead at Szolnok on the left bank of the Tisza, which, with heavy artillery and some troops, was considered sufficient to hold this important military position.

 The Gramont Brigade, which defended the city until then, was replaced at the end of February by the Karger Brigade, which was also belonging to the I Corps.
 Behind it, in Abony, the Ottinger Brigade was stationed, but there were necessary several hours - even in case of an alarm sent through the railway - to support the brigade in Szolnok.
 Cibakháza continued to be watched by occasional patrols, and a company of the Wallmoden Cuirassiers under the command of Captain Friedrich Stang was again directed to Nagykőrös.

-Captain Stang performed his duties with excellence, and although he was a long way from Cibakháza, he sent a very remarkable report directly to Lieutenant General Hartlieb, his division commander, on 3 March.
+Captain Stang performed his duties with diligence, and although he was a long way from Cibakháza, he sent a very remarkable report directly to Lieutenant General Hartlieb, his division commander, on 3 March.
 According to his report, the Damjanich division was clearly massing troops at Cibakháza, preparing to cross the river, and the 4,600 wagons ordered there also indicated that they intends to make a long march.
 But despite the captain's excellent and alarming report, neither Hartlieb, nor Ottinger, who was eager for a revanche, nor even Jelačić did anything to check the news, and take any measures.

 And disaster has struck indeed.
 Largely in full view of the imperial army, on the night of 4 March, the Damjanich Division marched unhindered across the Cibakháza bridge and defeated the Karger Brigade in the Second Battle of Szolnok on the 5th.